Premiums: Coronavirus Catch-up and Pupil

 Use of the Pupil Premium

 The pupil premium is used at Norbury Manor to provide three things.
-Firstly, it is used to improve inspiration and motivation for learning, engagement and buy-in to the school; secondly, it helps to support students accessing and enjoying a broad range of educational experiences; and finally, it is used to directly support these students with their studies.
+Firstly, it is used to improve inspiration and motivation for learning, engagement and buy-in to the college; secondly, it helps to support students accessing and enjoying a broad range of educational experiences; and finally, it is used to directly support these students with their studies.
 The funding is discussed as part of the annual budget-setting process and the priorities are determined by the individual and group needs of students entitled to the funding.
-The provision and spending of the pupil premium fund is regularly monitored and analysed by the Headteacher and information concerning attendance, exclusions and outcomes for these students is provided to the governors termly.
+The provision and spending of the pupil premium fund is regularly monitored and analysed by the headteacher and information concerning attendance, exclusions and outcomes for these students is provided to the governors termly.
 All staff are involved in ensuring that any barriers to learning and progress are highlighted and overcome within classes.

 Details of how we currently spend our pupil premium are outlined in our Pupil Premium Strategy.

 Impact of the pupil premium spending